Sibbinda Constituency: Politics

 In the 2004 regional election, SWAPO candidate Felix Mukupi received 1,683 of the 2,856 votes cast and became councillor.
 He was re-elected in 2010.
 In 2012, Ignatius Chunga (SWAPO) became constituency councillor after winning a by-election scheduled following Mukupi's death in a car accident.
-Chunga was re-elected in the 2015 regional election with 1,924 votes, followed by Luseso Parry Malumbano of DTA with 322 votes and Lister Limbo Sabuta of RDP with 314 votes.
+Chunga was re-elected in 2015 with 1,924 votes, followed by Luseso Parry Malumbano of the Democratic Turnhalle Alliance (DTA) with 322 votes and Lister Limbo Sabuta of RDP with 314 votes.

-In the 2020 Regional Council Elections, which had 6,248 registered voters, Micky Mumbali Lukaezi IPC won and has been serving as the councillor of Sibbinda Constituency.
+In the 2020 regional election, which had 6,248 voters registered in Sibbinda, Micky Mumbali Lukaezi of the Independent Patriots for Change (IPC, an opposition party formed in August 2020) won.
 He received 1,693 votes.
-The former councillor, SWAPO's Ignatius Chunga, came second with 1,160 votes.
+The sitting councillor, SWAPO's Ignatius Chunga, came second with 1,160 votes.